U.S. Agent: "American Zealot"

 In August 2020, Marvel announced that U.S. Agent would be getting a five-issue mini-series to be released in November that year, written by Christopher Priest and illustrated by Stefano Landini.

 Priest described the story—titled "American Zealot"—as "a morality play in five acts".
 He continued:

 Fictional character biography

 Origin

 John Walker was born in the fictional town of Custer's Grove, Georgia.
 He grew up idolizing his older brother, Mike, a helicopter pilot who died in the Vietnam War in 1974.
 John wanted to live up to Mike's memory, who was idolized by their parents, and so he later enlisted in the military.
 John served at Fort Bragg, but only served during peacetime and thus never became the hero that he perceived Mike to have been.

 After John received an honorable discharge from the United States Army, he was told by a friend about the Power Broker, a mysterious individual who gave people superhuman abilities.
-Walker and his friend received treatments that granted superhuman abilities.
+Walker and his friend received treatments that granted them superhuman abilities.